-Linh asked if I wanted to watch him prepare the frogs, and when I arrived in the kitchen I realised they were still alive.
-Linh skillfully prepared them using scissors and his hands and cooked them in a wok with garlic and lime.
+Linh asked if I wanted to watch him prepare the frogs, and when I arrived in the kitchen I realised they were still alive….
+But not for long, Linh skillfully prepared them using scissors and his hands and cooked them in a wok with garlic and lime.
 The dog meat was cooked elsewhere and brought just before eating.

 Dog meat in Vietnam has a bad reputation, but actually the meat is rare and a huge specialty which should only be eaten in a very specific way; rolled in lettuce and wasabi leaves and dipped in shrimp sauce.
 Actually, it was delicious… as was the frog, and the vegetable spring rolls that are traditionally wrapped in rice paper and dipped in peanut sauce… delish!